第 6 章 Map

 mapping=aes(x=x, y=y, group=building)

-aesthetics, with hole(s) as a polygon inside another.- A building with a courtyard has two contours (one for the outer contour, the other for the courtyard contour).
+)geom_polygoncan draw a polygon with hole(s) by usinggroupandsubgroupaesthetics, with hole(s) as a polygon inside another.- A building with a courtyard has two contours (one for the outer contour, the other for the courtyard contour).
 Both contours are polygons belong to the same group, but different subgroups.

 fourPoints$contour="courtyard"